awsdocs/amazon-ec2-user-guide/doc_source/spot-interruptions.md

   + Windows Server 2012 or Windows Server 2012 R2 AMI 2017\.11\.19 or later
   + Windows Server 2016 AMI 2017\.11\.19 or later
   + Windows Server 2019
++ **Root volume type** – must be an EBS volume, not an instance store volume, and it must be large enough to store the instance memory \(RAM\) during hibernation
-+ Start the agent\.
-We recommend that you use user data to start the agent on instance startup\.
++ **Start the hibernation agent** – We recommend that you use user data to start the agent on instance startup\.
 Alternatively, you could start the agent manually\.

 **Recommendation**
 + We strongly recommend that you use an encrypted Amazon EBS volume as the root volume, because instance memory is stored on the root volume during hibernation\.
 This ensures that the contents of memory \(RAM\) are encrypted when the data is at rest on the volume and when data is moving between the instance and volume\.
 Use one of the following three options to ensure that the root volume is an encrypted Amazon EBS volume: